patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/switch/switch.md

 id: Switch
 section: components
 ---
-Use a **switch** to toggle the state of a setting (between on and off).
+A **switch** toggles the state of a setting (between on and off).
 Switches and [checkboxes](/components/checkbox) can often be used interchangeably, but the switch provides a more explicit, visible representation on a setting.

 ## Usage